Floby/node-stream-stream/index.markdown

 I advise you read the [Readme]({{ site.url }}/readme) file.
 It really is not that complicated.

+If you need to use this module in your projects, it is available on **NPM**

+    npm install --save stream-stream

 #### Current state
 [![Build Status](https://travis-ci.org/Floby/node-stream-stream.png)](https://travis-ci.org/Floby/node-stream-stream)